WELL, HELLO THERE!

 My name is Annie.
 It rhymes with Fanny.
-I usually tell people this upon first introducing myself because I heard once that rhyming and association helps people to remember names.
-Yet, this name was taken as a web address name – bummer!
-Nevertheless, I went with “Uncanny Annie”.
+I usually tell this to people upon introducing myself because I once heard that rhyming and/or association helps people to remember names.
+Alas, that name was already taken as a web address name – bummer!
+So I went with Uncanny Annie.
 It seemed to fit better.
 Maybe I should take you back to the beginning to see if you agree?

 This time I had moved into a house in central Melbourne with my close friends that I had grown up with in my little country town.
-We were naive, over-friendly, eclectic and partied oh-so-very-hard but still had a lot to learn.
+We were naive, over-friendly, eclectic and partied oh-so-very-hard… but still had a lot to learn!
 It seemed there was never a night that we didn’t have a couch surfer in our house.
 I had the time of my life and I suppose you would say I “went off the rails.”
 Some questionable decision making, lack of money and insomnia did not help my already fragile state and I ended up finding myself looking out the window one night at the train station next to our house fantasising about the possibilities.
 I did not return to uni.
 I was lost.

 All of a sudden I found myself in an intensely inseparable, spew-in-your-mouth, ooey-gooey, loving relationship.
 Despite being the independent person I am, I do credit Liam with helping me through.

 Then (to our bloody shock) we found out I was pregnant with a whoopsie-daisy pregnancy only months into our relationship.
 I didn’t know what to think or feel.
 I was scared about what plan Liam had with his life and scared I was going to screw it up.

-Like Liam and I, they are the chalk to each other’s cheese; Delphi being sweet, introverted and sensitive while Cheska is carefree, confident, independent and… a ratbag.
-Malachy is extremely energetic and an extremely deep thinker.
+Like Liam and I, they are the chalk to each other’s cheese; Delphi being sweet, introverted and sensitive while Cheska is carefree, confident, independent… and the family ratbag.
+Malachy is extremely energetic and an intensely deep thinker.
 You could say it makes for an unpredictable and almost sitcom worthy life.